Firm Breaks New Ground With Japan Tobacco Global Equity Offering

-Goldman Sachs led the first global equity offering of Japan Tobacco in 1996, becoming the first non-Japanese company to underwrite shares for Japan’s Ministry of Finance.
+Goldman Sachs serves as joint global coordinator of the first Japan Tobacco global equity offering in 1996, becoming the first non-Japanese company to underwrite shares for Japan’s Ministry of Finance.

 Japan’s state monopoly on tobacco began in 1904, when the Japanese Ministry of Finance (MOF) seized control of tobacco sales and production from private companies to generate revenue during the Russo-Japanese war.
 The Ministry created Japan Tobacco (JT) in 1985 as part of a slow movement towards privatization, although it was required by law to maintain a controlling stake in the new company.